 With a 10,000 lux lamp, you usually only need a 15 to 30 minute session daily.

 With an 8000 lux lamp, try for a 45 to 60 minute session every day.

 With a 2500 lux lamp, your daily sessions should be 1 to 2 hours.

-Full spectrum light features wavelengths rangeing from infrared to near-ultra violet, so they tend to have a bluish light.
-Broad spectrum light doesn’t contain UV rays and is whitish in color.
+Full-spectrum light features wavelengths ranging from infrared to near-ultra violet, so they tend to have a bluish light.
+Broad-spectrum light doesn’t contain UV rays and is whitish in color.

 Either type of light can work in a therapy lamp, but as our expert Lauren cautions, “If a full spectrum bulb is used, make sure that UV light is being filtered out.”
 That’s because UV rays can burn and damage the skin, which is a side effect no one wants from their therapy lamp.